The Potential of Mind-Body Medicine for Prevention and Treatment of Stress and Trauma

 DONATE TO THE MBMRC

 Do you wish to support us organizing the upcoming conference on Mind-Body Medicine Basic Research, or our general activities?
 Then you are welcome donate via PayPal to igvf@uni-wh.de.
-We are happy to send you donation receipt - just ask for it by email.
+We are happy to send you a donation receipt - just ask for it by email.

 Thank you